myarnwas/Chat-Bot-Telegram-University-of-Palestine/README.md

 > Welcome to the University of Palestine’s Telegram Chat Bot!
 This bot is designed to assist students with academic information, schedules, FAQs, and more.
 Here’s how to get started:

 ### 🚀 Getting Started

 	1. Install Telegram on your device.
-	2. Start the Bot by searching for it in Telegram or clicking here.
+	2. Start the Bot by searching for it in Telegram or clicking here https://t.me/n8n_mayar_prompt_bot.
 	3. Send /start to initiate the conversation.

 ### 🧭 Available Commands

 Use the following commands to access various features:

 	•	/start – Welcome message and main menu.
 	•	/orario – View class and exam schedules.
 	•	/sedute – Access graduation plans and schedules.